 If you see a tree with marks on it and have questions, please call us at 1-800-743-5000.

 When trees are a safety hazard and cannot be pruned effectively without significant impact to their health or shape, they need to be removed.
 Tree work is done by our certified contractors at no cost to you.
 Trees on your property identified as a public safety risk are marked with an "X" indicating that they will be removed in the coming weeks.
 For trees that we identified, we will dispose of the branches less than 4 inches in diameter and will leave the larger wood on your property for your use as firewood or to dispose of because you are the owner of the tree.
-Should you choose to replant, request the Guide to Small Trees Near Distribution Lines by calling 1-800-743-5000.
+Should you choose to replant, learn about planting the right tree in the right place.

 Our well-trained crews usually arrive three to six weeks after an inspector has patrolled an area and possibly left a notice about the tree work.
 If it is urgent, crews may begin work sooner.